-5 Exempt sectors and institutions
+Exempt sectors and institutions

-Does the data protection law cover all sectors and types of organisation, or are some areas of activity outside its scope?
+5 Does the data protection law cover all sectors and types of organisation or are some areas of activity outside its scope?

-Belgian data protection law is generally intended to cover the processing of PII by all types of organisations in all sectors.
+Belgian data protection law is generally intended to cover the processing of personally identifiable information (PII) by all types of organisations in all sectors.
 That being said, certain types of PII processing are (partially) exempted or subject to specific rules, including the processing of PII:

-- by a natural person in the course of a purely personal or household activity; for example, a private address file or a personal electronic diary; - solely for journalism purposes, or purposes of academic, artistic or literary expression; - by competent authorities for the purposes of the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties; - by the intelligence and security services; - by the armed forces; - by competent authorities in the context of security classification, clearances, certificates and advice; - by the Coordination Unit for Threat Assessment; - by the Passenger Information Unit; and - by certain public bodies that monitor the police, intelligence and security services (such as the Standing Policy Monitoring Committee and the Standing Intelligence Agencies Review Committee).
+by a natural person in the course of a purely personal or household activity; for example, a private address file or a personal electronic diary;

+- solely for journalism purposes, or purposes of academic, artistic or literary expression; - by competent authorities for the purposes of the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties; - · by the intelligence and security services; - by the armed forces; - by competent authorities in the context of security classification, clearances, certificates and advice; - by the Coordination Unit for Threat Assessment; - by the Passenger Information Unit: and - by certain public bodies that monitor the police, intelligence and security services (such as the Standing Policy Monitoring Committee and the Standing Intelligence Agencies Review Committee).

-6 Communications, marketing and surveillance laws
+Communications, marketing and surveillance laws

-Does the data protection law cover interception of communications, electronic marketing or monitoring and surveillance of individuals?
+6 Does the data protection law cover interception of communications, electronic marketing or monitoring and surveillance of individuals?
 If not, list other relevant laws in this regard.

-The GDPR and the Bill generally apply to the processing of PII in connection with the interception of communications and electronic marketing, as well as monitoring and surveillance of individuals.
+The General Data Protection Regulation (GDPR) and the Data Protection Act generally apply to the processing of PII in connection with the interception of communications and electronic marketing, as well as monitoring and surveillance of individuals.
 In addition, these topics are addressed by specific laws and regulations, including:

-- the Belgian Criminal Code, the Electronic Communications Act and Collective Bargaining Agreement No. 81 of 26 April 2002 on the monitoring of employees' online communications (interception of communications); - the Belgian Code of Economic Law, and the Royal Decree of 4 April 2003 regarding spam (electronic marketing); and - the Belgian Act of 21 March 2007 on surveillance cameras, the Royal Decree of 10 February 2008 regarding the signalling of camera surveillance, the Royal Decree of 9 March 2014 appointing the categories of individuals authorised to watch real-time images of surveillance cameras in public spaces, and the Collective Bargaining Agreement No. 68 of 16 June 1998 regarding camera surveillance in the workplace (surveillance of individuals).
+- the Belgian Criminal Code, the Electronic Communications Act and Collective Bargaining Agreement No. 81 of 26 April 2002 on the monitoring of employees' online communications (interception of communications); - the Belgian Code of Economic Law, and the Royal Decree of 4 April 2003 regarding spam (electronic marketing); and - the Belgian Act of 21 March 2007 on surveillance cameras (as amended by the Act of 21 March 2018), the Royal Decree of 10 February 2008 regarding the signalling of camera surveillance (as amended by the Royal Decree of 28 May 2018), the Royal Decree of 9 March 2014 appointing the categories of individuals authorised to watch real-time images of surveillance cameras in public spaces, and the Collective Bargaining Agreement No. 68 of 16 June 1998 regarding camera surveillance in the workplace (surveillance of individuals).

-7 Other laws
+Other laws

-Identify any further laws or regulations that provide specific data protection rules for related areas.
+7 Identify any further laws or regulations that provide specific data protection rules for related areas.